 Sexual Health Advice: Sex and Menopause

-Sex and the menopause: There’s an old myth that when you go through the menopause your sex-life is over, but this couldn’t be further from the truth.
+Sex and the menopause: There’s an old myth that we often hear that going through the menopause your sex-life is over, but this couldn’t be further from the truth.
 Some people may have a loss of libido, however other people find they have an increase in sexual drive during and after the menopause.

 With this in mind, let’s find out what the menopause is, how it affects your sex-life, how to treat vaginal dryness, how to improve your sex-life during menopause and can you still catch a sexually transmitted infection during the menopause?